• Central Queensland Region

 • Restores damaged infrastructure

-Our Draft Master Plan identifies potential light commercial uses and opportunities for locals and visitors to explore the unique environment and learn the history of the Rockhampton railyards.
+In February 2024, we asked key stakeholders and the community for their views on the draft master plan.
+Our draft master plan identified potential light commercial uses and opportunities for locals and visitors to explore the unique environment and learn the history of the Rockhampton railyards.

 • a family-oriented recreational area